<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Don’t set yourself up for failure.
 Cutting back on sugar is more realistic than saying you’ll never eat sugar again, and giving up a favorite food “forever” only makes it more of a temptation.

 But what if you're wanting to make an even bigger life change?
-Wanting to finish the degree you started 20 years ago or completely change careers?
+Do you want to finish the degree you started 20 years ago or completely change careers?
 It might make sense to ease into it.
 Genevie Kocourek, who decided to attend medical school in her 50's, says, "I started with just one class.
 Make sure you can handle the material before you really commit."

 Going back to school as an adult.